Plaza Carolina: 1999 expansion and the 2000s

 In 1999, the mall underwent a $25 million expansion and renovation which added over 60000 ft2 in retail, a 12-screen CineVista Theatres, and a 510000 ft2 parking deck.

 In August 2000, after its major expansion, Plaza Carolina reported that it continued to add stores to its tenant mix.
 Its most recent arrivals at the time included island-newcomers Rainbow, Styles, and d.e.m.o. as well as Frank Mora, which already had a local presence.
 Charlotte Russe and Old Navy were scheduled to open in September and November, respectively.
 The 3857 ft2 Rainbow store featured clothing, accessories, and footwear for women.
 Styles would also offer fashionable clothing and accessories for women and juniors in its 3,369 ft2 store.
 Specializing in hip-hop style, d.e.m.o. would include the Sean John line from singer-producer Puff Daddy in its Plaza Carolina store, which covered 2,641 ft2 and was the largest of the U.S.-based chain, according to Juliana Castillo, the mall's marketing manager.
 The Frank Mora store, with 2265 ft2 of retail space, would be the only one its stores that catered to both men and women.
 The Old Navy store would measure 17313 ft2 and would occupy the site once used by Woolworth on the first level.
 Charlotte Russe, also to be on the mall's first level, would measure about 9000 ft2.

-In May 2004, Simon Property Group Inc. acquired its 100 percent interest from LaSalle Partners in Plaza Carolina for $309 million dollars.
+In May 2004, Simon Property Group Inc. acquired its 100 percent interest from LaSalle Partners in Plaza Carolina for $309 million.
 At the time, the mall had maintained a 98-percent-average occupancy rate over the last five years, generating total annual sales of approximately $275 million and sales per square foot of over $450.

 In January 2008, the CineVista Theatres closed due to bankruptcy.
 Later in May 2017, it was announced that a new Caribbean Cinemas would be opening in Spring 2018, bringing the mall back to having a cinema.
 Caribbean Cinemas previously had a presence at the mall from 1996 until 1998 when it was moved to Plaza Escorial.

-2010-present
+2010–present

 In Spring 2011, Simon Property Group announced that the plaza, a major shopping destination for 33 years, would be completely renovated beginning the Spring of 2011.
 Said mall renovations would include new interior and exterior features and amenities such as additional seating, updated restrooms, redesigned mall entrances, landscaping, flooring, and lighting.
 These renovations were completed by 2012.